The Philippines innovation opportunities

 What is the country known for?

 The biggest sectors are machinery, particularly semiconductors and electronics assembly, such as computers.
 Further major sectors include business process outsourcing to the Philippines and a variety of natural resources and agricultural products.
-The fastest growing sectors is the service sector.
+The fastest growing sector is the service sector.

 The service sector represents 59.8% of GDP in 2017, while industry accounts for 30.6% and the agricultural sector for 9.6% of GDP